akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 RStudio color encodes light blue for directories, black for files, and red for executables.

-Let's list one of those directories using the `ls` command and an ***argument***, `demoFolder`.
+Let's list the contents of one of those directories using the `ls` command and an ***argument***, `demoFolder`.
 This is the basic format of shell programming, like many other languages.

 ---